nimar/bayesianlogic/README.md

 # Bayesian Logic, Inc.

-This is a repository for the website of Bayesian Logic, Inc. To add new publications simply add them to the _posts directory (see an existing example for frontmatter).
-The corresponding files can be uploaded to the publications subdirectory.
+This is a repository for the website of Bayesian Logic, Inc. To add new publications simply add them to the `_posts/` directory (see an existing example for frontmatter).
+The corresponding files can be uploaded to the `publications/` subdirectory.

 ## Local Testing

+### Install Jekyll on Ubuntu

+    sudo apt-get install ruby ruby-dev build-essential
+    echo '# Install Ruby Gems to ~/.gems' >> ~/.bashrc echo 'export GEM_HOME=$HOME/.gems' >> ~/.bashrc
+    echo 'export PATH=$HOME/.gems/bin:$PATH' >> ~/.bashrc
+    source ~/.bashrc
+    gem install jekyll bundler

+### Run Jekyll in current directory

-    bundle exec jekyll serve
+    jekyll serve

 The website can then be viewed at http://localhost:4000